GibbonEdu/docs/content/_index.md

 Members of the Gibbon team are available to help you with your Gibbon needs, via our gibbonedu.com Expert Support program.
 Please visit [Gibbon Education Limited](https://gibbonedu.com/) to learn more.

 ## Official Gibbon Partners
-The following organisations and individuals have trained and qualified as Official Gibbon Partners under our [certification](https://gibbonedu.com/certification.php) progamme, and are available to provide commercial support:
+The following organisations and individuals have trained and qualified as Official Gibbon Partners under [our gibbonedu.com Certification programme](https://gibbonedu.com/certification.php), and are available to provide commercial support:

 - [High Point](https://highpointedu.com), United States & Africa (English/French)